 There are a few steps that every company should take to ensure that they are prepared for these meetings and to give them the best chance of success.
-These include:

 - Develop a meeting plan.
 Before the meeting with your prospect, setup a call or a meeting plan.
 This is a plan that outlines what you want to happen during the meeting.
 You always want to be in control during a sales call if possible, but every meeting is different.
 Define the purpose of your meeting — whether that is to establish need and fit, find pain points, or simply develop a rapport for companies with a longer sales cycle.
 Organize information and intelligence to make sure that you are able to properly qualify and score the lead after the call.
 Give your sales reps questions that they should ask during the call for that purpose.

 - Know the Logistics.
 How will you be meeting?
 Will you be meeting in person?
 Will they be calling into a web conference?
 Make sure that you have these details ironed out and optimized for success with your intended audience.
 Work with marketing agencies?
 A web conference is probably the right call.
 Work with construction companies?
 They are more likely to prefer a phone call.

 - Show Up Early.
 Be at the meeting early and be prepared.
 Know what you are going to ask and how you are going to ask it.